csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 python test.py --data_name mnist --num_depth 5 --result_root RESULT_PATH --mode complex_amplitude
 ```

-## Reproduce
+# Reproduce
-Here, user can reproduce the reported results from Fig 2 to Fig 5 using below commands.
+Here, user can reproduce the reported results from Fig 2 to Fig 5 by following instructions.
-Also, trained parameters used in this study can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.).
+Also, trained network parameters used in this study can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.).
 Download folders and put them to **./model_parameters** folder.

 ### Demonstration of simultaneous reconstruction of complex amplitude and object distance
+Here, simultaneous reconstruction of complex amplitude and distance range from single hologram intensity measurement is demonstrated.
+By integrating parameterized forward model with CycleGAN architecture, the proposed method can successfully reconstruct complex amplitude and object distance.
+Run the following command.
 ```
 python result./result_fig2.py
 ```
-Inference time(CPU): 5s
+Running time(CPU): 5s

 ### Demonstration of adaptive holographic imaging
+Reconstructed complex amplitude of polystyrene microsphere from four different methods -U-Net, CycleGAN, PhaseGAN, and the proposed- and ground truth images are compared.
+The networks were trained in the situation where only single-dpeth hologram intensity measurements can be acquired.
+This situation  Run the following command.
 ```
 python result./result_fig3.py
 ```
-Inference time(CPU): 15s
+Running time(CPU): 15s

 ### Demonstration of holographic imaging of RBCs in a dynamic environment

 ```
 python result./result_fig4.py
 ```
-Inference time(CPU): 5s
+Running time(CPU): 5s

 ### Holographic imaging of histology slides without ground truth
+Reconstructed complex amplitude of appendix and colon from three different methods -CycleGAN, PhaseGAN, and the proposed- and ground truth images are compared.
+Notably, supervised method -U-Net- is omitted by assuming that acquiring paired data between complex amplitude and hologram intensity are unrechable.
+Run the following commands.
 ```
 python result./result_fig5.py
 ```
-Inference time(CPU): 15s
+Running time(CPU): 15s